vicobarberan/SCKsoundTest/README.md

 * Gain (calculated with the two resistor values)
 * Resistor 6 value
 * Resistor 7 value
-* Miliseconds since last output
+* Milliseconds since last output

 Also there is a python script that receives the kit output and plot's the data in real time: